Spacetime geometry of acoustics and electromagnetism: Wave solutions

 is orthogonal to the propagation direction $\vec{k}$.
 The polar electric field $\vec{E}_{e,0}$ is the frequency-scaled component of $\vec{A}_{e,0}$ orthogonal to $\vec{k}$, while the rotational magnetic field $\vec{H}_{e,0} = \mu c\hat{k}\times \vec{E}_{e,0}$ is an axial vector orthogonal to both $\vec{k}$ and $\vec{A}_{e,0}$.
 The phase evolution of the wave then rotates these electric and magnetic fields around the propagation axis, naturally producing a \emph{circularly polarized} electromagnetic wave \cite{Hestenes1966-ip,Dressel2015-ex},

 with the direction of helical circulation of the fields around the propagation axis determined by the sign of the frequency $\pm\omega$ in the wave vector $k$.
 That the two circularly polarized \emph{helicities} of an electromagnetic wave can be expressed so naturally as complex exponentials with signed frequencies is encouraging.
-At a microscopic level, photons are massless spin-1 particles that carry intrinsic spin angular momentum of $\pm \hbar$ that is necessarily aligned or anti-aligned with the propagation direction, thus making these two circularly polarized waves fundamental.

 In the case that a longitudinal part of the wave is admitted, the power field no longer vanishes,

 That is, solving for $\phi_{e,0}$ and simplifying Eq.~\eqref{eq:emwavecanonical} shows that such a nonzero power field affects the electric field,